 In addition, if the VIE or the Nominee Shareholders fail to perform their obligations under the Contractual Agreements, the Group may have to incur substantial costs and expend resources to enforce the primary beneficiary' rights under the contracts.
 The Group may have to rely on legal remedies under PRC laws, including seeking specific performance or injunctive relief and claiming damages, which may not be effective.
 All of the Contractual Agreements are governed by PRC laws and provide for the resolution of disputes through arbitration in the PRC.
-Accordingly, these contracts would be interpreted in accordance with PRC legal procedures.
+Accordingly, these contracts would be interpreted in accordance with PRC laws and any disputes would be resolved in accordance with PRC legal procedures.
 Uncertainties in the PRC legal system could limit the Group's ability to enforce these contractual arrangements.
 Under PRC laws, rulings by arbitrators are final, parties cannot appeal the arbitration results in courts, and prevailing parties may only enforce the arbitration awards in PRC courts through arbitration award recognition proceedings, which would incur additional expenses and delay.
-In the event the Group is unable to enforce the Contractual Agreements, the primary beneficiary may not be able to direct the activities of its VIE, and the Group's ability to conduct its business may be negatively affected.
+In the event the Group's ability to conduct its business may be negatively affected.